ApiLogicServer/Docs/docs/Sample-Integration.md

     #### IDE: Declare and Debug

-    The check credit rules are shown below.
+    The 5 check credit rules are shown below.
+Rules are 40X more concise than legacy code, [shown here](https://github.com/valhuber/LogicBank/wiki/by-code){:target="_blank" rel="noopener"}.

     Rules are declared in Python, simplified with IDE code completion.
 The `apply_customizations` process above has simulated the process of using your IDE to declare logic.

-    The screen below shows the 5 rules for our **Check Credit Logic** noted in the initial diagram  Observe they can be debugged using standard logging and the debugger.
+    Observe rules can be debugged using standard logging and the debugger:

     <img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/logic-chaining.jpeg?raw=true">

     &nbsp;

-    #### 40X More Concise
+    #### Agility, Quality

     Logic provides significant improvements over procedural logic, as described below.